myuvarajapandian/StayScape/README.md

 These steps are essential to set up and run StayScape on your local environment for development and testing.
 Make sure to configure your .env file with appropriate values for your database and other settings.

 ## Usage
+### Deployment
+Instructions are provided to how to deploy your application to a production server or platform.
+Include any necessary configurations or environment variables below.

 ### Travelers: